mtamme/NProxy/Documentation/PERFORMANCE.md

 ## Proxy generation

-Proxy generation can be so called a worst-case scenario where each dynamic proxy creation generates a new dynamic proxy type.
+Proxy generation can be so called the worst-case scenario where each dynamic proxy creation generates a new dynamic proxy type.
 The chart below shows the average proxy generation time in milliseconds.